cisco-sso/kdk/README.md

 ### SSH-Agent

-If you are using OSX, then you can use ssh-agent to automatically forward your SSH keys into the KDK.
-This will allow you to access SSH resources without physically copying your keys into the KDK machine, which lowers security.
-To set this up, you may manually start ssh-agent and load the SSH keys into the agent.
-Or, you can copy the following [lines](https://github.com/cisco-sso/yadm-dotfiles/blob/master/.bash_profile#L19-L44) into your OSX ~/.bash_profile for a more automatic method.
+If you are using OSX, then you may use ssh-agent to automatically forward your SSH keys into the KDK.
+This will allow you to access SSH resources (such as git cloning from Github) without physically copying your keys into the KDK machine, which lowers security.
+OSX automatically starts ssh-agent automatically.
+To load your keys into the agent, add your default keys with `ssh-add`.
+From inside of the kdk, you may list which keys you have loaded with `ssh-add -l`

-However, you should not do this if you are using container version of kdk, because it always overwrites SSH_AUTH_SOCK to ~/.ssh/ssh_auth_sock then symlink to the actual socket (usually /tmp/ssh-<random>/agent.<pid>) for current session, which means exit of a newest session will kill auth agent for all other sessions, as ssh will delete the socket it created (like /tmp/ssh-<random>/agent.<pid>) which causes ~/.ssh/ssh_auth_sock points to nowhere.

 ### Customizing your dotfiles